 Screening Room Program

-Scenes from Western Culture is accompanied by a daily presentation of single-channel videos by Cory Arcangel, Chip Lord, Tony Oursler, Pipilotti Rist, Jacolby Satterwhite, and C. Spencer Yeh.
+Scenes from Western Culture is accompanied by a daily presentation of single-channel videos by Cory Arcangel, Charles Atlas/Bill Irwin, Skip Blumberg, Harry Dodge/Stanya Kahn, Joan Jonas, Chip Lord, Mary Lucier, Tony Oursler, Pipilotti Rist, Jacolby Satterwhite, and C. Spencer Yeh.
 MFA’s rotation of videos by contemporary artists in the Screening Room offers complementary perspectives on themes found in Ragnar Kjartansson: Scenes from Western Culture.
 Using the language of popular entertainment—pop-music, performance, and cinema—Kjartansson wryly critiques the ubiquity of Western representational styles that idealize and channel desire in highly commodifiable ways.
 The video artists featured in the Screening Room contribute their own visual twists and rhythmical riffs on the banal spectacle of Western culture.

 This summer’s program has been developed in collaboration with Electronic Arts Intermix, New York.